 Of these 15 participants, 10 are still in PRO 140 without ART for more than one year - and in some cases approaching two years.
 Among those tested with a single copy of HIV RNA assay, the lowest viral load average was 0,4 copies / ml.

-Of the remaining participants, four had virologic failure (two consecutive measurements> 400 copies / ml) and restarted HAART, while aHe left the study with undetectable viral load in 47 weeks.
+Of the remaining participants, four had virologic failure (two consecutive measurements of> 400 copies / ml) and restarted ART, while a left the study with undetectable viral load in 47 weeks.

 28 / 06 - Published not yet reviewed given the importance of the fact